K0F/OperatorOmikron/README.md

-## Special Operator = Omicron
+## Special Operator = Omicron (better symbol is to come)

 Operator Omicron stands for variable in mathematical operator symbol.

-Omicron can be either "+", "−", "×", "÷" ...etc. so the variable is operation itself... and it prints out in all combinatorics something as following:
+Omicron can be either "+", "−", "×", "÷" ...etc. so the variable is operation itself:

 o = any operation: